-In this guide we’ll look at the best window vacs for the money.
+In this guide we’ll look at the best window vacs for the UK market.

 I’ve compared performance, usability, battery life and cost